-- Reduced – Part of the way it helps with inflammation is it restores vitamin C and E levels in the body.
-It seems to help prevent some kinds of cell damage.
+- Reduced – Part of the way it helps with inflammation is restoring vitamin C and E levels in the body.
+This seems to help prevent some kinds of cell damage.

 - Slows skin aging – A lot of people are using Alpha-Lipoic creams to reduce lines and skin roughness and help general skin elasticity.

 - Improved nerve function – ALA has been proven to help with symptoms of nerve damage (neuropathy) from diabetes.
 Neuropathy can be a consequence of high blood sugar in diabetes.
 Also, it has been found to help with carpal tunnel syndrome in the early stages, helping the numbness and tingling in the hand.

 - May Help With Weight Loss – ALA does seem to help with weight loss.
 Studies have shown only a one to two-pound increase in weight loss compared with people who weren’t taking it.
 It seems to work with the brain to help feelings of hunger as well as the reduction of fat in muscles we talked about earlier.
 The effect on the brain is accomplished by suppressing AMPK activity in the brain, thus reducing feelings of hunger.